Hadrian is experimental alpha software. Do not use in production.

 Package instructions and bundled files that the model can auto-invoke or users can trigger with a slash command.

 Skills extend what the model can do by packaging reusable instructions as portable units.
 Each skill is a SKILL.md file plus optional bundled scripts, references, and assets.
-Hadrian implements the Agent Skills open specification so skills you author for Hadrian also work with other compliant agents and vice versa.
+You author skills with the Agent Skills SKILL.md format, and manage them through an OpenAI-compatible /v1/skills API — skills are immutable and versioned, with a default_version/latest_version pointer, just like the OpenAI Skills API (plus Hadrian's multi-tenant ownership extension).

 What a skill looks like